MoonHighway/coding-with-claude/lessons/00-setup.md

 better the help.
 We'll spend the morning getting good at this in the terminal, then bring it into the editor this afternoon.

-## A note on "is this cheating?"

-Nope.
-You're still the engineer.
-You choose what to build, judge whether it's right, and own the result.
-We're just deleting the boring parts. 💚

 ➡️ Next: [01 · Claude Code fundamentals](./01-claude-code-fundamentals.md)